Your Guide to the Autosave Feature for WordPress Posts

 The autosave feature relies heavily on the revisions feature in WordPress.
 So it's worth reading our guide to revisions if you want to understand autosaves in more detail.

-How to use the WordPress autosave
+How to use WordPress autosave

 If your browser crashes, or your internet fails, go back to your post editing screen.
 Your experience will differ slightly depending on whether your post is published or not.
 This is because WordPress has a slightly different approach to autosaves for published and unpublished content.